 Storytelling drives consumer action!

 Finally, storytelling drives action.
-When consumers learn about a brand’s personality through a story, they begin to experience a relationship with that brand and, therefore, feel more inclined to take an action —like signing up for a mailing list, calling for more information and, ultimately, buying your product or service.
+When consumers learn about a brand’s personality through a story, they begin to experience a relationship with that brand and, therefore, feel more inclined to take action —like signing up for a mailing list, calling for more information, and, ultimately, buying your product or service.

 Stories help consumers remember your brand.